 We spend around a third of our adult lives at work, according to the World Health Organisation.
 Of course, many of us work primarily to provide a stable home for ourselves and our families and to enable us to pursue our hobbies, interests and passions.
 But with so much of our precious time devoted to our work, shouldn’t it carry some greater meaning too?

 Certainly the research suggests so.
-For example, some 83 per cent of millennials (and 80 per cent of Gen Z-ers) believe that business success should be measured not just in terms of financial performance, but also by a broad mix of goals that includes making a positive impact on society and the environment; improving people’s lives; and an emphasis on inclusion and diversity in the workplace, according to the 2018 Deloitte Millennial Survey.
+For example, some 83 per cent of millennials (and 80 per cent of Gen Z-ers) believe that business success should be measured not just in terms of financial performance, but also by a broad mix of goals that includes making a positive impact on society and the environment; improving people’s lives; and an emphasis on inclusion and diversity in the workplace.

 In their quest for meaningful employment, some will look to work in the not-for-profit sector.
 But meaningful work doesn’t have to mean charity work, and it does not even have to mean a career change.
 Sometimes it’s simply about working for a company that we genuinely feel good about, that works hard not to just be profitable but to do its bit for the environment and the wider community.